-As we announced late last year, FactCheck.org is partnering with Facebook on an initiative that allows the social network’s users to report news that they suspect is fake.
+As we announced in late 2016, FactCheck.org is partnering with Facebook on an initiative that allows the social network’s users to report stories that they suspect are fake.
 The announcement came after concerns about the proliferation of fake stories, especially on Facebook, during the 2016 presidential campaign.

 Facebook CEO Mark Zuckerberg said in a post after the election that of all the content on Facebook, “only a very small amount is fake news and hoaxes” and that it was “extremely unlikely” that hoaxes had an impact on the outcome of the election.
 “That said,” he added, “we don’t want any hoaxes on Facebook.”